Bibliography

 chevron-rightSectoral works and guideshashtag

-ADEME and French professional federations have produced a series of sectoral guides, providing examples and advice on carbon accounting.
-They focus particularly on defining sources, sinks, gas types, necessary data and calculation methods for each significant and/or relevant emitting category of the sector concerned in order to optimise the preparation of Regulatory GHG Assessments.
-The guides are also representative of the sector based on feedback or best practices.
+ADEME and the French professional federations have produced a series of sectoral guides, providing examples and advice on carbon accounting.
+They focus particularly on defining sources, sinks, types of gases, necessary data and calculation methods for each significant and/or relevant emitting category of the sector concerned in order to optimise the completion of the French regulation on greenhouse gas emissions reporting.
+The guides are also representative of the sector on the basis of feedback or good practices.

-The sectoral guides are being updated with public consultations.
-Updates will be progressively published on ADEME's website.
+The sectoral guides are being updated with public consultations in particular.
+The updates will be posted progressively on ADEME's website.

 🔗 To consult the sectoral guides:https://bilans-ges.ademe.fr/ressources/approches-sectoriellesarrow-up-right

-A complementary sectoral tool dedicated to territorial carbon stocks and flows has also been created by ADEME with ABC's support.
+A complementary sectoral tool dedicated to the stocks and flows of carbon in territories has also been created by ADEME with the support of the ABC.

 🔗 To consult the tool:https://docs.datagir.ademe.fr/documentation-aldo/flux/methode-generalearrow-up-right